English (ENG)

 ENG 212 American Literature II 3(3-0)

-Literature and literary history of America from 1865 to the present.
+Literature and literary history of the United States from 1865 to the present.

 Corequisite: None.